Poncer / Lévi

 Funding and affiliation

 Our team has received the “FRM Team” label in 2014, from the Fondation pour la Recherche Médicale (FRM).
-Our projects are currently supported by INSERM, Fédération pour la Recherche sur le Cerveau (FRC), Fondation Française pour la Recherche sur l’Epilepsie (FFRE), ERANET-Neuron and Agence Nationale pour la Recherche (ANR).
-Our team is affiliated to INSERM and Sorbonne University.
+Our projects are currently supported by Inserm, ERANET-Neuron and Agence Nationale pour la Recherche (ANR).
+Our team is affiliated to Inserm and Sorbonne University as well DIM C-BRAINS.